 Security

-Dev Ramps operates as a control plane that orchestrates deployments into your AWS accounts.
-Your code, infrastructure, and data never pass through our systems.
+Dev Ramps operates as a control plane — your code, infrastructure, and data never pass through our systems.
+Every deployment runs with IAM isolation, complete audit trails, and approval workflows by default.

 Dev Ramps uses IAM AssumeRole to access your AWS accounts with the minimum permissions required for deployment operations.
 You maintain full control over what Dev Ramps can and cannot do.